Shannon Welcome

-Shannon Roy Welcome Warren (born 22 November 1988) is a Honduran football player, who currently plays for Chania.
+Shannon Roy Welcome Warren (born 22 November 1988) is a Honduran football player.

 Club career

 Welcome started his career at Arsenal in his native Roatán, then played for F.C.
 Motagua before moving abroad to play on loan for Guatemalan outfit Heredia.
 He was dismissed by Motagua in December 2011 when he failed to turn up for training sessions.
 In 2011, he joined Necaxa but was suspended by the club for indiscipline in March 2012.